Željko Bebek: While with Bijelo Dugme

-In late 1983, shortly before officially leaving Bijelo Dugme, Bebek returned to his solo career by recording his second solo album Mene tjera neki vrag.
-The album was released in 1984, with the title track becoming a moderate radio hit in Yugoslavia.
+In late 1983, amid turmoil within Bijelo Dugme, Bebek returned to solo work by recording his second solo album, Mene tjera neki vrag, with Generacija 5's guitarist Dragan Jovanović, former Smak and Bijelo Dugme keyboardist Laza Ristovski, Bijelo Dugme drummer Ipe Ivandić, and bassist Sanin Karić.
+Produced by Saša Habić, the album was released by PGP-RTB in 1984.
+Featuring tracks composed by Dragan Ilić as well as the Zana duo Zoran Živanović and Radovan Jovićević, in addition to lyrics by Alka Vuica and Marina Tucaković, the album had a lukewarm commercial reception with only the title track managing to become a moderate radio hit in Yugoslavia.

+In parallel with recording his second solo album, Bebek recorded a pop duet with Zana Nimani, "Jabuke i vino".
+Written by Jovićević and Živanović from Zana and released as a single, the song became an immediate hit and would eventually go on to reach evergreen status in Yugoslavia.

+After leaving Bijelo Dugme

 Throughout his 11-album solo run, Bebek had several major hits, most of them occurring in the 1984–1989 period.
 Most of his hits had a strong commercial folk influence, including "Oprosti mi što te volim", "Da je sreće bilo", "Laku noć svirači", "Jabuke i vino" (duet with Zana Nimani), "Sinoć sam pola kafane popio" (with lyrics by Bora Đorđević), "Da zna zora" (duet with Halid Bešlić)", "Čaša otrova", "Gdje će ti duša", and others.
 Also he had several hit ballads like "Žuta Ruža", "I Bog je od nas digao ruke", "Šta je meni ovo trebalo", "Lagano umirem", "Tko je mene prokleo", and "Ne idi sad".

 When the Yugoslav wars started, he moved to Zagreb where he continues to live and work.
 His record labels included Taped Pictures and Croatia Records.

+2005 Bijelo Dugme reunion

 In 2005 he took part in three large reunion concerts of Bijelo dugme, in Zagreb, Sarajevo and Belgrade, performing alongside most of the musicians that passed through the band, including the other two vocalists (Alen Islamović and Tifa).